joelcw/joelcw.github.io/_posts/2014-03-22-hang-together.md

 The hope would be to build on existing national databases of health care institutions, charities, etc., and use the experiences of user communities to distinguish between those institutions that understand our problems and have helped us to a healthy outcome, and those that didn't.
 The big investment here would be setting up a website, doing some basic research, and some non-trivial html coding.

-I've been getting excited about possibility #3, as a short/medium-term goal.
+I've been getting excited about possibility 3, as a short/medium-term goal.
 If it works, the effect could be twofold: first, people who have to engage with one of the institutions on the list can find out what to expect (or where to go instead).
 Secondly, if it becomes a well-used and well-known system, the institutions and medical people themselves might be put in the position of competing for better ratings -- or at least, to not show up with really nastily bad marks.

 ##The Ship (Or, what we would need for Option 3)

 1. A Board of Trustees (and/or researchers) which represents *all* of the communities I have mentioned (and any others you'd like included).
 I repeat: I represent one community at least, but I CANNOT GO IT ALONE here as I do not represent most of these communities.

 2. A good programmer for the website (html and related coding).
 Hopefully this person could be employed by us, given...

 3. Funds for a programmer and possibly some other part-time work, which should be gettable through a Kickstarter.
 (But I would like a programmer and Board of Trustees to be in place before we start raising any money, to prove the project is viable.)

 4. A name.
 I thought of a cool acronym, which may not quite work: DATASeT, standing for: Depression, Anxiety, Trauma, Addiction, Sexuality, Transition (though perhaps "transition" isn't really the right description, and it should be something more like "gender"...).

-Another name for the organisation might be ``Hang Together'', as I find the quotation we began with above to be fitting for our constituencies (with a certain morbid humor).
+Another name for the organisation might be "Hang Together", as I find the quotation we began with above to be fitting for our constituencies (with a certain morbid humor).

 ##All Astir